cherrypy/cherrypy/sphinx/source/tutorial/REST.rst

     The response:

-        Song with the ID 3 is now called Yesterday, and the artist is now Monty Python%
+        Song with the ID 3 is now called Yesterday, and the artist is now Monty Python

     What you'll see in the browser: